 Create a virtualization client, entering the fully qualified domain name (FQDN) for the vCenter host name, and then configure the vCenter username using any of the following methods:

 Use the Active Directory (AD) user or group that is assigned to the CloudAdmin role or a custom role with the permissions described in Permissions for vSphere Custom User Accounts.

-Deploy Virtual Server Agent (VSA) proxies as virtual machines running in the VMware Cloud on AWS.
+Deploy Virtual Server Agent (VSA) proxies on virtual machines running on VMware Cloud on AWS or AWS EC2 instances.

 Add virtual machines to a subclient that is used as a target for backups.